 Who knew you could have a Chinese vacation lounging on golden sands and sipping smoothies?

 There’s something for everyone in China, even for the beach lovers.
 While you could probably expect to love the bustle of Beijing, and the sites found in Shanghai, a vacation here is totally different than what you’ll find on the mainland.
 A vacation on the island of Hainan means a few days of sun, sand, tropical hikes, hanging out with monkeys, and a few more adventures in a place called Sanya.
-It’s the warm, tropical, and ocean filled vacation you might expect in Thailand, but is just a flight away for our volunteers living in China.

 We’ve broken up the best of what there is to see and do around Sanya (which is our favorite spot in the island) so you can really experience the best of the best.